 But you will still have spring!
 Raise up your song and sing;

 face the mask of death that nears with every breath.

 And I, I spit on all who seek to pass the blame

 in hope the coming death might never on them fall.

 Not even gods can stay the fate we now will face.

-Our truth is now corrupt and we will not repent
+Our truth is now corrupt, nor will our hearts repent

 and give the spring to Hrim.
 The twilight doom will come.